Aquila-Insurance/Aquila/README.md

 The prototype was deployed via AWS Amplify. *IMPORTANT Use the Kovan Testnet and try out the MVP here: https://dev279.d2f0hxnzawfvgd.amplifyapp.com/

 About ~
-Aquila is a trustless dapp for parametric forest fire insurance; there is no centralized intermediary that can interfere with the insurance contracts.
+Aquila is a trustless Dapp for parametric forest fire insurance; there is no centralized intermediary that can interfere with the insurance contracts.
 Once a contract is deployed, it is guaranteed to payout the claim.

 Harnessing the unique properties of blockchain is what makes this emerging sector of insurance so unique.
 Blockchains are tamperproof, immutable environments, leaving security as a fundamental component built into the core.